 The Contributor Day took place on Friday 8th April, at the Graduate Centre of London Metropolitan University.
 Almost 100 WordPress contributors came together to contribute in different areas including Accessibility, BuddyPress, Community, Core, Design, Documentation, Flow, Meta, Mobile, Polyglots, Support, Themes, and more.

-Here’re few of my photos from the contributor day.
+Here’re a few of my photos from the contributor day.

 Saturday – WordCamp London 2016